phenology/cgc/manuscript/paper.md

 CGC implements the Bregman block average co-clustering (BBAC) algorithm from @Banerjee:2007 as inspired by the MATLAB code of [@Merugu:2004].
 Briefly, the BBAC algorithm iteratively optimizes the clustering of rows and columns of a data matrix starting from a random initial assignment until convergence.
 The information loss from the original matrix to the clustered one, which is constructed as the matrix of the co-cluster means, is minimized using a loss function that is based on the I-divergence.
 CGC also supports a user defined convergence threshold.
 To limit the influence of the initial conditions on the final clustering and to avoid local minima several runs are carried out, with the cluster assignments from the lowest loss function value ultimately being selected.

 Note that in the CGC implementation of the algorithm, the update in the row- and column-cluster assignments is computed only from the previous iteration’s row and column.
-Contrarily to the original MATLAB implementation [@Merugu:2004], this makes the algorithm independent of the order in which the dimensions are considered, while still leading to a (locally) optimal clustering solution.
+Contrarily to the original MATLAB implementation [@Merugu:2004], this makes the algorithm independent of the order in which the dimensions are considered, while still leading to an optimal clustering solution.

 ## Tri-clustering